How to Optimise for Voice Search

 - Presently, voice search results seem to serve a more generic audience.
 I don’t expect this to last long; ranking for the present requires writing to the masses.

 - Google may eventually cater the reading level to the individual searching and implied education level of the query.

-- The average word count of pages used to draw voice search results was 2,312 words.
-This suggests Google wants to draw results from authoritative pages.
+- The average word count of pages used to draw voice search results was 2,312 words, implying that Google wants to pull results from authoritative pages.